GENERAL TRAVEL GRANTS

 Available to Postgraduate, Early Career, Full, and Emeritus members, these grants assist with the cost of face-to-face attendance to support valuable opportunities to expand your network, present your work to topic experts, and benefit from world-class workshops.

 We appreciate that travel costs can vary depending on the location of the conference or training event.
-Therefore from 2024, we are introducing the following 2 tiers of funding:
+Therefore we offer the following 2 tiers of funding:

-The maximum of £750 or £1,500 will only be awarded for exceptional and well-supported cases where the benefit to the applicant's career is great and where there is a financial need for the maximum grant amount.
+This scheme is very competitive and the maximum of £500 or £1,000 will only be awarded for exceptional and well-supported cases where the benefit to the applicant's career is great and where there is a financial need for the maximum grant amount.
+In cases where the full amount has not been sufficiently justified or demand is high, applications can still be awarded a portion of the requested funding.

 Application deadlines

-Applications are considered seven times a year, the deadlines for which are:
+Applications are considered four times a year, the deadlines for which are:

 Applications can be submitted early, up to six months before the conference date.
-For example, applications for a July conference can be submitted in the January deadline.
+For example, applications for an October conference can be submitted in the June deadline.

 Please note the outcome of applications will be sent to applicants three to four weeks after the application deadline of the round that has been applied to.